manorrock/assistant/ROADMAP.md

    - [ ] Track tool selection accuracy metrics

 # Next release
-- [x] Refactor NetBeansControllerTopComponent to AssistantTopComponent
-- [x] Refactor Eclipse plugin to be a flat structure in com.manorrock.asistant.eclipse package
-- [x] Refactor IntelliJControllerTopComponent.kt to AssistantToolWindow.kt
-- [x] Refactor away old LLM commands and only expose the new LLM commands
-- [x] Refactor to use Manorrock standard trigger workflow
-- [x] Refactor to use the sync chat method instead of doing it asynchronously
-- [x] Add publishing of VSCode extension to release workflow
-- [x] Refactor to use Manorrock standard release workflow
-- [x] Refactor command module into the impl module
-- [x] Refactor shared module into impl module

-# Next+1 release
 - [ ] Refactor all code in CLI except for the main and call method into a separate class called
       CLIAssistant with setters and getters for instance variables and make the CLI call method call the process method of the CLIAssistant class.